cozygene/SLIViT/README.md

 | NORMAL-910422-8.jpeg | /data_dir/train/NORMAL/NORMAL-910422-8.jpeg | 0.0 | 0.0  |   0.0   |  1.0|
 | DRUSEN-8086850-28.jpeg | /data_dir/train/DRUSEN/DRUSEN-8086850-28.jpeg | 0.0 | 0.0   |  1.0   |  0.0|

-In the above table, `F_Name` denotes the file name for 2D medical scan files, `Path` indicates the directory to these files, and `Pathology 1`, `Pathology 2`, `Pathology 3`, and `Pathology 4` represent binary classes for the respective pathologies.
+In the above table, `F_Name` denotes the file name for 2D medical scan files, `Path` indicates the directory to these files, and `Drusen`, `DME`, `CNV`, and `Normal` represent binary classes for the respective pathologies.

 ```bash